-If you are looking for a family friendly hotel in Cork, a warm welcome awaits you at The Quality Hotel and Leisure Centre in Clonakilty, a coastal town on the Wild Atlantic Way, in the heart of West Cork.
+If you are looking for a family friendly hotel in Cork, a warm welcome awaits you at The Clonakilty Park Hotel in Clonakilty, a coastal town on the Wild Atlantic Way, in the heart of West Cork.
 Families return year after year not just to stay, but to experience the unique facilities and service that is remarkable with a warmth and willingness by staff to make every guest feel extra special.

-When you book a break at the Quality Hotel Clonakilty everything is taken care of.
+When you book a break at the Clonakilty Park Hotel everything is taken care of.
 The hotel will provide not just the travel cot, but the mattress, sheet and blankets if you wish, meaning that busy parents, who have to think of everything during the year, get to relax too.